-- To agree the cluster strategy - To agree the cluster development plan and related budget. - To monitor the spending of funds delegated by the Local Authority or other sources to the cluster of schools. - To ensure that all schools in the cluster receive regular reports on the use of funds allocated to the cluster. - To receive reports from any schools or individuals to whom a responsibility or decision has been delegated, and to consider any action required to be taken by the committee.
+- To agree the cluster strategy - To agree the cluster development plan and related budget available to the cluster. - To monitor the spending of funds delegated by the Local Authority or other sources to the cluster of schools. - To ensure that all schools in the cluster receive regular reports on the use of funds allocated to the cluster. - To receive reports from any schools or individuals to whom a responsibility or decision has been delegated and to consider any action required to be taken by the Steering Group. - To monitor and evaluate the progress and impact, on outcomes for children and young people in the cluster area, of any actions taken by the schools in the cluster in relation to spending delegated funding - To ensure collective accountability for any collaborative activity or provision undertaken by the cluster schools. - To ensure that all schools in the cluster should have the benefit from cluster activities where appropriate. - To agree any procedures where the Steering Group has discretion. - To review the effectiveness of Cluster Steering Group annually. - To ensure that there is an effective SEN sub-group to analyse SEN needs and issues and make recommendations for action to the Cluster Steering Group. - To review the training and development needs of governors in the cluster and propose actions.

-- To monitor and evaluate the progress and impact, on outcomes for children and young people in the cluster area, of any actions taken by the schools in the cluster in relation to spending delegated funding. - To ensure collective accountability for any collaborative activity or provision undertaken by the cluster schools. - To ensure that all schools in the cluster should have the benefit from cluster activities where appropriate. - To agree any procedures where the committee has discretion. - To review the effectiveness of Cluster Governance Committee annually. - To ensure that there is an effective SEN sub-group to analyse SEN needs and issues and make recommendations for action to the Cluster Governance Committee. - To review the training and development needs of governors in the cluster and propose actions.
+13. Cluster Governance - Model Summary of Constitutional Arrangements

-14. Cluster Governance - Model Summary of Constitutional Arrangements
+- The Cluster Cluster Steering Group (CSG) shall meet at least twice per year, or more frequently by agreement of the voting members. - The Steering Group shall elect, by majority vote, a Chair and Vice-Chair from amongst the voting governor members, through self-nomination for the position unless otherwise agreed by the Steering Group members. - Steering Group meetings shall be formally clerked, preferably by an independent clerk, i.e. not a clerk from any of the cluster schools, if possible. - Sub-groups or working groups can be established where appropriate to facilitate the work of the steering group these may be working groups of governors, of professional staff or a combination of both. - Every governing body in the cluster is entitled to have voting membership of the steering group and each cluster school shall have one vote.

-- The Cluster Governance Committee ("CGC") shall meet at least twice per year, or more frequently by agreement of the voting members. - The committee shall elect, by majority vote, a Chair and Vice-Chair from amongst the voting governor members, through self-nomination for the position unless otherwise agreed by the voting committee members. - Committee meetings shall be formally clerked, preferably by an independent clerk, i.e. not a clerk from any of the cluster schools, if possible. - Sub-committees or working groups can be established where appropriate to facilitate the work of the committee these may be working groups of governors, of professional staff or a combination of both. - Every governing body in the cluster is entitled to have voting membership of the committee and each cluster school shall have one vote. - Voting members of the committee shall be named full members of the cluster governing bodies. - Each governing body shall name a substitute to attend meetings when the voting member is unable to attend. - The Headteacher of every other school in the cluster shall be a member of the committee unless s/he chooses not to be.
-The Centre manager of any constituent Children's Centre will be a member of the committee. - Each Headteacher shall name a substitute to attend meetings in his or her absence. - The quorum for meetings shall be 50% of the voting governor members. - Decisions shall be made by majority vote. - Representative governors from Academies, Trust Schools or Interim Executive Boards shall be bound by general governance arrangements for Maintained, VC, VA or Foundation Schools. - Minutes of meetings will be distributed to individual governing bodies by individual voting members)
+- Voting members of the steering group shall be named full members of the cluster governing bodies. - Each governing body shall name a substitute to attend meetings when the voting member is unable to attend. - The Headteacher of every other school in the cluster shall be a member of the steering group unless s/he chooses not to be.
+The Centre manager of any constituent Children's Centre will be a member of the steering group. - Each Headteacher shall name a substitute to attend meetings in his or her absence. - The guorum for meetings shall be 50% of the voting governor members. - Recommendations shall be made by majority vote. - Minutes of meetings will be distributed to individual governing bodies by individual voting members )